-Applicants are selected based on their interest and motivation in working for Aperture, ability to contribute significantly to the program, and openness to gaining a meaningful work experience.
-Experience and interest in photography, publishing, the visual arts, and in fields related to the specific department to which you apply is strongly encouraged.
+Applicants are selected based on their interest and motivation in working for Aperture, an ability to significantly contribute to the program, and openness to gaining meaningful work experience.
+Experience and interest in photography, publishing, the visual arts, and in fields related to the specific department to which you apply are strongly encouraged.

 The program is designed for a six- or twelve-month commitment running from January through June, and from July through December.
 Please note that a full-time commitment (five days per week) is necessary, unless otherwise noted, and we do not offer summer or semester-long internships.
 College credit is available.
 Interns receive a stipend of $300 per month, as well as complimentary copies of Aperture magazine throughout their internship (stipends for part-time work scholars vary depending on their time commitment).
 Applicants must make their own living arrangements and should have sufficient financial resources to cover their living expenses.

-Submit applications via e-mail to workscholars[at]www.aperture.org or in hard copy to:
+Submit applications via e-mail to firstname.lastname@example.org or in hard copy to: